datta07/jntuhcej-student-marks/README.md

 # jntuhcej-student-marks
-code to take all students marks at once
+code to scrap all students marks at once